 (Photo Credit: D Services/Flickr)

 "Sanz specializes in online marketing, including search engine optimization, or SEO — the tricks that help you get your website noticed on the search engines run by Google and Microsoft," writes Klint Finley at Wired.
-"He believes that similar techniques will become increasingly important on new-age job markets like oDesk, which have become massively popular in recent years as employers eschew full-time employees in favor of farming out work to temps."
+"He believes that similar techniques will become increasingly important on new-age job markets like [Upwork - formerly oDesk], which have become massively popular in recent years as employers eschew full-time employees in favor of farming out work to temps."

 According to Sanz, the beard is only one of many techniques available to people who want to increase their odds of getting hired, including honing the profile itself.

 Of course, a faux beard isn't exactly an option available to women who want to look older and more trustworthy, as Jezebel's commenters pointed out, when the blog covered this story:

 CanadianChick: So if you look too young, it's harder to get jobs.
 But if you look too old, people think you're too old for the job.
 How old are people supposed to look to be optimally employable and how can I freeze the aging process at that point?